shyanyong/tp/docs/UserGuide.md

 listConflicts 2
 ```

-If you have conflicting drugs for the prescription at the index, you will see something similar to this.
+By typing this, the drugs that conflict with the second prescription, Paracetamol, in the list will be shown in the text box on the left.

 ![result for 'Example output of listConflicts command'](images/ui/Ui-listConflicts.png)